Noah Sonko Sundberg

-Noah Sonko Sundberg (born 6 June 1996) is a professional footballer who plays as a defender for Bulgarian First League club Levski Sofia.
+Noah Kemeseng Sonko Sundberg (born 6 June 1996) is a professional footballer who plays as a defender for Super League Greece side Aris, on loan from Ludogorets Razgrad.
 A former youth international for Sweden, he plays for the Gambia national team.

 Club career

 Born to a Gambian mother and a Swedish father, Sonko Sundberg joined AIK as a youth player in early 2010.
 In the summer of 2013 he was moved up to the first team where he made his first team debut in a friendly against Manchester United.
 On 2 June 2014 he made his Allsvenskan debut at home against IF Brommapojkarna.

 He was loaned out to fellow Allsvenskan club GIF Sundsvall in both 2016 and 2017, being an important member of their squad beside fellow central defender Marcus Danielsson.

-On 9 January 2018, Sonko Sundberg transferred to Östersunds FK on a permanent deal from AIK, signing a four year-deal with his new club.
+On 9 January 2018, Sonko Sundberg transferred to Östersunds FK on a permanent deal from AIK, signing a four-year deal with his new club.